-A treadmill is a great piece of cardio equipment, pretty much no matter how it is that you use it.
-Running and walking are both great ways to keep in shape, and they help to achieve different things too.
-Two common questions, however, is how they can help you lose weight and how long it would take.
+A treadmill is a great piece of cardio equipment, no matter how you choose to use it, but it’s particularly great for weight loss.
+Running and walking are great ways to keep in shape and help achieve different things.
+However, two common questions are how they can help you lose weight and how long it would take.

 Well, running is one of the best forms of cardio exercise.
-It’s versatile, practical, and at the end of the day, it’s pretty hardcore if you push yourself hard enough.
+It’s versatile and practical, and at the end of the day, it’s pretty hardcore if you push yourself hard enough.
 Because of this, it is incredibly effective, and a treadmill amplifies that.
-They let you change up your workout to fit your exact needs and provide support for your knees to keep you in good shape while you’re doing it, minimising risk.
+In addition, they let you change up your workout to fit your exact needs and provide support for your knees to keep you in good shape while you’re doing it, minimising risk.

 So, what they do and how long it takes is broken down into a handful of different factors.
-They are all pivotal in the role they will play on your progress, so it’s a good idea to know about all of them individually, and how they come together to affect you in the long run.
+They are all pivotal in the role they will play in your progress, so it’s a good idea to know about them individually and how they come together to affect you in the long run.

 The most complex of the pillars that you need to know about is how you are going to use the treadmill.
 Your intensity has a huge impact on your result, as you might have guessed.
-There are several different approaches you can take, like LISS or HIIT, but they all have their advantages and disadvantages.
+You can take several different approaches, like LISS or HIIT, but they all have their advantages and disadvantages.
 Overall, if you’re looking to lose weight, the best approach for you is likely to be HIIT training around four times per week.
 You’ll burn the most calories in the least time, and this is crucial to your weight loss.

-As we’ve already brushed over, the final pillar to how a treadmill helps you lose weight is the frequency of your use.
-Your workout time and your intensity are pivotal to your result, but so is how often you use it.
+As we’ve already brushed over, the final pillar of how a treadmill helps with weight loss is the frequency of your use.
+Your workout time and intensity are pivotal to your result, but how often you use it.
 One power workout once a week is probably not going to have much impact on weight loss, but neither is a five-minute sprint twice a day.
-You need to find the right balance for your needs and working out as and when you need to.
+You need to find the right balance for your needs and work out as and when you need to.

 So that’s the trifecta of factors that tell you how a treadmill affects weight loss.
-How long it takes, is a different game altogether.
+How long it takes is a different game altogether.
 The combination of the factors we’ve described determines this.
-There’s no right or wrong answer for this, and the time that any progress takes is pretty flexible all in all.
-There are a few common items that affect weight loss out of exercise, though, so let’s look at them on a smaller scale.
+There’s no right or wrong answer for this, and the time that any progress takes is pretty flexible.
+A few common items affect weight loss outside of exercise, so let’s look at them on a smaller scale.

-Finally, your metabolism has a big role to play in your weight loss too.
-Different things affect it, including your starting weight and your age, your height, gender… the list goes on and on.
+Finally, your metabolism has a big role in your weight loss.
+Different things affect it, including your starting weight and age, height, gender… the list goes on and on.
 This is important to keep in mind.
-Your age especially has a more significant impact, as you lose muscle mass over time.
+Your age has a more significant impact as you lose muscle mass over time.
 Muscle burns more calories when resting than fat, so you’re burning fewer calories naturally per day, which makes it very easy to put on weight.

 So, overall, it’s a very tricky question to answer.
 There’s not really one right answer aside from the calorie deficit per day that will give you results.
-Everyone is unique, and how they use equipment like treadmills as well as other forms of exercise will affect people differently.
-Being healthy is ultimately the priority, so as long as you get the recommended amount of exercise per week, eat healthily while keeping a small calorie deficit in mind, you will reach your goal eventually.
-Treadmills are amazing pieces of cardio kit, and they give you an awesome workout pretty much no matter how you use them.
+Everyone is unique, and how they use equipment like treadmills and other forms of exercise will affect people differently.
+Being healthy is ultimately the priority.
+You will eventually reach your goal as long as you get the recommended amount of exercise per week and eat healthy while keeping a small calorie deficit in mind.
+Treadmills are amazing pieces of cardio kit, and they give you an awesome workout no matter how you use them.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.